 Greatful Mercantile Private Limited India

-Greatful Mercantile Private Limited a wholly owned subsidiary of your Company is aCompany engaged in activities that include being distributors agents traders merchantscontractors brokers and otherwise deal in merchandise and articles of all kindsincluding clearing agents freight contractors forwarding agents licensing agentsgeneral brokers and to carry any kind of commercial business.
+Greatful Mercantile Private Limited a wholly-owned subsidiary of your Company is aCompany engaged in activities that include being distributors agents traders merchantscontractors brokers and otherwise deal in merchandise and articles of all kindsincluding clearing agents freight contractors forwarding agents licensing agentsgeneral brokers and to carry any kind of commercial business.

 Lunkar Finance Private Limited

 Lunkar Finance Private Limited is a step-down subsidiary of your Company.
 SanskarDealcom Private Limited and Greatful Mercantile Private Limited holds the entire paid-upcapital of this company and hence step-down subsidiary of your Company.
 It is anon-deposit taking NBFC.

 At present none of the subsidiaries are material subsidiary.
-A copy of the policydetermining material' subsidiaries has been hosted on the website of the Company atthe web link http://www.rppipl.com/
+A copy of the policydetermining 'material' subsidiaries has been hosted on the website of the Company at theweblink: http://www.rppipl.com/

-12. Risk Management Policy
+15. Risk Management Policy

 The Audit committee of the Board also oversees and serves as Risk Management Committee.The Board has also constituted a Risk Management Team.
-The Committee had formulated a RiskManagement policy that outlines the different kinds of risks and risk mitigating measures.The major risks are reviewed for the change in their nature and extent since the lastassessment.
+The Committee had formulated a RiskManagement Policy that outlines the different kinds of risks and risk mitigating measures.The major risks are reviewed for the change in their nature and extent since the lastassessment.
 It also provides control measures for risks and future action plans.
 YourBoard is satisfied that there are adequate systems and procedures in place to identifyassess monitor and manage risks.
 The Company believes that the overall risk exposure ofpresent and future risks remains within risk capacity.

-The details about risk and its management is provided in details appropriately in thereport.
-The Risk Management Team works and makes report to Audit Committee.
-The policy and terms of referencehave been provided in Corporate Governance Report forming part of theDirectors Report.
+The details about risk and its management are provided appropriately in the report.
+TheRisk Management Team reports to the Audit Committee.
+The policy and terms of referencehave been provided in the Corporate Governance Report forming part of the Director'sReport.

 16. Directors and Key Managerial Personnel

 There are no significant material orders passed by the Regulators/Courts/Tribunalswhich impact the going concern status of the Company and its future operations.

 A robust system of internal control commensurate with the size and nature of itsbusiness forms an integral part of the Company's corporate governance policies.
 InternalAudit has been conducted by qualified externalinternal auditors.
-Findings of the internalauditor are reviewed by the management and the report of internal auditoris placed beforethe Audit Committee and proper follow-up action are ensured wherever required.
+Findings of the internalauditor are reviewed by the management and the report of internal auditoris placed beforethe Audit Committee and proper followup action are ensured wherever required.
 TheStatutory Auditors have evaluated the system of internal controls of the Company and havereported that the same are adequate and commensurate with the size of the Company andnature of its business.